 The Video footage was shot by de Bussac’s creative collaborator Scott Arnold on location at Asylum for Art, then sent to old friend & colleague the extraordinarily talented and innovative Ronley Teper (The Lipliners) for production, editing and animation.
 In addition to Teper’s highly inspired musical work, she and partner Saül Lederman now spend much time creating animations and videos.

 Launching herself over the years on a many-sided exploration of the meanings and the magnitude of music, Suzanne has made melodies and lyrics both her inner domain and her public platform.
 Evolving from early days of growth and learning with the Royal Conservatory of Music to a stint as a music industry executive to a producer/programmer for her own communications company Tranzister Productions, Suzanne has been found crooning and cresting on the stages of various club circuits throughout.
 Her debut album The Valley of Baca (2000) released to critical acclaim under the Song label, followed by her second album Shiver Stories (2018) earning a nomination for the Polaris Music Prize, a place in Alberta Music’s Merchandise tent on the festival circuit, into the finals for the Ship & Anchor Songwriting contest in Calgary.

-Suzanne’s music and live performances have turned heads and sharpened ears with its cascading, wonderstruck style and unshakable intensity.
+Suzanne’s music and live performances turn heads and sharpen ears with its wonderstruck style and unshakable intensity.
 “Anyone who can appreciate the fine art of songwriting accompanied by fleeting moments of Kate Bush brilliance should become intimate with Suzanne de Bussac,” exclaimed Exclaim! magazine. while Collected Sounds recognized her as “a very evocative singer...de Bussac’s talent as a songwriter (is) evident.”
-It’s all exemplified her longstanding credo that music is a direct connection to the “world between the worlds”.
+It’s all exemplified her longstanding credo that music is a direct connection to the “world between worlds”.